 Travel trainers should ensure they use Markfield phones when training and have their trainee's number on memory as well as on call and manager's extension.
-The trainer should ensure that a full risk assement has been conducted prior to starting the training.
+The trainer should ensure that a full risk assessment has been conducted prior to starting the training.
 The trainer should also ensure that the trainee has the escort phone number as well as emergency number, Markfield manager's number and their own home number before setting out.
 Every Trainee should have the journey risk assessed and an initial assessment pack set up before training has begun.
 Travel Training should only be conducted by trained staff.

-Service users' property
+Service users property

-Session staff have responsibility for ensuring that service users find their belongings at the end of a session and take them home with them.
+Session staff have responsibility for ensuring that members find their belongings at the end of a session and take them home with them.
 All property left behind at the end of a session should be stored in the lost property box in the office opposite reception.
 If you know who the item belongs to, you must label it with the name of the person and the date left.
-Staff leading sessions are responsible for ensuring it is returned to the service user.
+Session leaders are responsible for ensuring it is returned to the service user.

-Sometimes service users may ask you to look after their belongings or money during a session.
-If this happens, you must hand over the belongings to the person leading the session, who will store it in a locked cabinet in the Projects team office and record who it belongs to.
+Sometimes members may ask you to look after their belongings or money during a session.
+If this happens, you must hand over the belongings to the session leader, who will store it in a locked cabinet in the Projects Team office and record who it belongs to.

-If a service user or their family offers you a gift, you must always tell your supervisor, Session Leader or other senior manager and discuss whether it is OK to accept it.
+If a member or their family offers you a gift, you must always tell your supervisor, Session Leader or other senior manager and discuss whether it is OK to accept it.
 Generally, you will be advised not to accept any gift worth over £5.